keith-E/Porky/README.md

 If you have access to a capable GPU, I suggest performing Machine Learning locally.
 However, if you're like me and don't have immediate access to a capable GPU, you can use a cloud compute service to perform your Machine Learning for you.
 For this project, I used the Google Cloud Platform to perform the TensorFlow training.

 ##### Using the Google Cloud Platform for Machine Learning
-TODO: FIND LINK FOR TUTORIAL
-Please follow the following **link** to guide you through this process.
+Please follow the following [link](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_on_cloud.md) to guide you through this process.
 Be aware that there are frustrations dealing with depcrecated functions and bash commands within the Windows platform.
 In a future update, I will thoroughly detail the process I used via Windows 10 in this guide.
 In the meantime, feel free to provide some feedback on any issues you incur and I will attempt to help you as best as I can.

 #### Extract the Trained Model